 Our games are all mission based, that is you will have a specific objective you need to accomplish that goes along with the story.
 We find this much more interesting than simply trying to leave a room.
 We also work hard to create unique ways to run game timers, hints, and game master interactions to attempt to make the entire experience as immersive and seamless as possible.

-Some places will give groups hints by a staff member entering the room and telling them what they need to do next after they look around.
-Our games have state of the art technology in them and our staff can remotely monitor all actions inside the game without having to enter and break the illusion.
-As an example in our Excalibur game players interact with a magical talking suit of armor left behind by Merlin as the players guide.
+Some places will give groups hints by a staff member entering the room and telling them what they need to do next after they look around, sometimes they offer walkie-talkies that are often out of place in the game’s environment.
+We also always have a staff member dedicated to every game so they will always know exactly what is going on within a group to make sure everything is happening as it is supposed to and that they can always offer hints if the group wants them.
+Our games have state-of-the-art technology in them and our staff can remotely monitor all actions inside the game without having to enter and break the illusion.
+As an example in our Excalibur game players interact with a magical talking suit of armor left behind by Merlin as the player’s guide.

 Going beyond immersive set design and customer interactions we also have extremely high-tech games.
 Don’t worry you don’t need to be computer savvy to play, it all happens behind the scenes.
 We worked with some pros in theme park automation to learn the best ways to bring our games to the next level.
 This means you won’t encounter 20 padlocks but a much larger variety of puzzles and physical interactions using all varieties of hidden tech or “magic”.
 We went through over 15,000 feet of wiring to get our first 3 games operational.

 To give you an idea this is one of the “brains” of just 1 of our games.